 Condensation can be very difficult to solve.
-There are many factors that affect condensation, such as, the number and type of windows in your home, the heating system - hot air or water, the type of insulation and vapor barrier and even the type of soil and quality drainage.
-If you still have condensation problems after following the simple preventative steps mentioned within, you may need to consult a professional heating contractor or other qualified expert.
+There are many factors that affect condensation, such as the number and type of windows in your home, the heating system, the type of insulation and vapor barrier, and even the type of soil and quality of drainage.
+If you still have condensation problems after following the simple preventative steps mentioned in this guide, you may need to consult a professional heating contractor or other qualified expert.